pmndrs/react-three-fiber/pitfalls.md

 ❌ **Never let React anywhere near animated updates!**

-Instead use animation libraries that animate outside of React!
-Avoid libraries like react-motion that re-render the component 60fps!
+Instead use animation libs that animate outside of React!
+Avoid libs like react-motion that re-render the component 60fps!

 ✅ For instance [lerp](https://github.com/mattdesl/lerp):